Sechs Schwedinnen im Pensionat

 Sechs Schwedinnen im Pensionat (released in the UK as Six Swedish Girls in a Boarding School and in the US as Six Swedes on a Campus) is a 1979 Swiss pornographic film written and directed by Erwin C. Dietrich.
 It stars Brigitte Lahaie, Lynn Monteil, France Lomay, Danielle Troger, Kathleen Kane and Elsa Maroussia.
 The film was followed by High Test Girls.

+Plot

+6 blonde Swedish girls are studying at an elite boarding school.
+The 7th in their group, Frenchwoman Marie-France, carefully writes down in her diary all the pranks and games of her classmates.
+And the girls do not deny themselves entertainment, choosing victims both among the male population of the surrounding villages and among the staff of their own school.
+And everything would have been fine if one of the Swedes, Selma, hadn't fallen behind in all subjects at once.
+Including sexology.
+After learning that the girl cannot give up her virginity in any way, her friends decide to resolve this issue at all costs.